 Medical marijuana may only be consumed in private residences in Oregon.
 Public consumption — including parks, vehicles, and workplaces — is strictly prohibited.

 Despite Oregon state law, cannabis remains a Schedule I controlled substance under the federal Controlled Substances Act.
 Federal laws prohibit: transporting cannabis across state lines, possessing cannabis on federal property or in federal housing, and using cannabis in federal employment.
-Your Oregon MMJ card provides no federal legal protection.
+Your Oregon medical marijuana card provides no federal legal protection.

 Registered patients have the legal right to purchase medical cannabis from any state-licensed dispensary in Oregon up to the statutory possession limit per purchase period.